 Students

 I sincerely enjoy working with students!
-I have been appointed as an affiliate assistant professor in OU’s School of Meteorology.
-Occasionally I have paid research positions, but I also mentor students through programs like the NWC REU or via voluntary research.
+I hold an affiliate assistant professor appointment in OU’s School of Meteorology.
+Occasionally I have paid research positions, but I also mentor students through programs like the NWC REU, NOAA’s Lapenta program or via other research opportunities.
 If you’re interested in the type of research I do and would like to explore student research options, please get in touch.
 Feel welcome to schedule a time for us to talk.

 Salcedo, Mary.
 (2020).
 Undergraduate Expectations Document – working with Dr. Salcedo.
 Zenodo. https://doi.org/10.5281/zenodo.4000437